ll886/django-app-template/docs/README.md

 3. Defining boundaries and layers
 4. Easier testing

-This app template serves as a good base for your Django apps.
+The structure of the app template serves as a good base for your Django apps.
 You can either follow this guide strictly or use it as inspiration and adjust to fit your situation.